Cast from Money

 - Freedroid RPG spell-like programs merely cause heating, but equipment enhancement consumes Valuable Circuits comonly used as currency by hundreds.

-- One of the special skills in Dragon Quest IX is Gold Rush, which spends 1000 gold coins to "do some distinctive damage" to the enemy.
+- Dragon Quest IX has the Gold Rush skill, which spends 1000 gold coins to "do some distinctive damage" to the enemy.
 (It looks like piles of money falling onto the monsters!)

 - Dungeons of Dredmor has this with some of the Bankster skills.
 Insurance Fraud allows you to gain back money when attacking a target; Hire Contractor temporarily converts a monster to your side; and Fiscal Hedge causes some damage to affect your money instead of your HP.